 If appropriate, national award winners for the given sport who are in attendance but not competing at the time of the scheduled recognition may be awarded on field during NCAA championships (e.g., Elite 90 award winner, coaches' association player of the year winner, coach of the year, etc.).
-Please consult with the NCAA point person to determine appropriateness.
+Please consult with the NCAA game presentation contact to determine appropriateness.